 Acquire: Accessing information is no longer as easy as going to a card catalog and getting a book or other paper resource.
 This stage involves accessing and collecting informational materials from the most appropriate digital and non-digital sources.

 We are now on an exploration for gathering clues, whatever they may be and however relevant to our driving question.
 It’s about bringing items to the table to discuss so we can explore the aspects of the question.
 We are simply getting to know this main question; its clues, personality, quirks, difficulties, and advantages.
 What is this driving question and why should we care?

 Analyze: With all the raw data collected, the next step is to navigate through the information to authenticate, organize, and arrange it all.
-This stage also involves ascertaining whether information is true or not, and distinguishing good from bad.
+This stage also involves ascertaining whether the information is true or not and distinguishing good from the bad.